aendie/Pyalmanac-Py3/README.md

 ### INSTALLATION GUIDELINES on Windows 10:

-&emsp;Install Python 3.10.6 (should be in the system environment variable PATH, e.g. )
+&emsp;Install Python 3.10.6 It should be in the system environment variable PATH, e.g.
 &emsp;&ensp;**C:\\Python310\Scripts;C:\\Python310;** .....
-&emsp;Install MiKTeX 21.1 from https://miktex.org/
+&emsp;Install MiKTeX 22.7 from https://miktex.org/
 &emsp;When MiKTeX first runs it will require installation of additional packages.
 &emsp;Run Command Prompt as Administrator, go to your Python folder and execute, e.g.: